 - If you have no idea where to start, start with challah!
 That’s how it all began for me, anyway, as you can read about in the post.

-I’m Tamar, a scholar and educator, writer and quixotic maker, and parent of three based in Los Angeles.
+I’m Tamar Marvin, a student in the Core Program at Yeshivat Maharat, a scholar, educator, and writer, and parent of three based in Los Angeles.
 I started 24six to share my enthusiasm for Jewish lived experiences and material culture, which balance out my tendency to stick my head in a Jewish text and leave it there until I have to feed my small humans.
-When I’m not learning, I’m probably experimenting with dye, fiber, and cloth; reverse-engineering and kosherizing recipes from across the globe; or making chag.
-An art school drop-out (it’s okay, I got a PhD instead) and self-taught home cook, no one is more surprised than me that I manage to knit and make bread rise on a regular basis.
+When I’m not learning or making chag, I’m probably experimenting with dye, fiber, and cloth.
+No one is more surprised than me that I manage to make bread rise on a regular basis.

 You can read my first post here for a bit more on why I started this blog.